aymgal/COOLEST/joss/paper.md

 # Acknowledgements

 The authors thank XXX for useful discussion.
 This work is supported by the Swiss National Science Foundation (SNSF, Post.Doc Mobility grant XXX).
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No 787886).
 XXXXXX

 # References